Running my blog and keep my hardware going costs money! So you can support me on Ko-fi!

 The L1VM can be expanded by modules (shared libraries).
 A module has an own API to access the functions from the VM.
 Here is the list of modules:

-Cells - linked neural networks with FANN library endianess - convert to big endian, or little endian functions fann - FANN neural networks file - file module genann - neural networks module gpio - Raspberry Pi GPIO module math - some math functions math-nofp - math module for use without FPU math-vect - math on arrays functions mem - memory allocating for arrays and vectors mem-vect - C++ vector memory library mem-object - store different variable types into one memory object mpfr-c++ - MPFR floating point big num library net - TCP/IP sockets module process - start a new shell process rs232-libserialport - RS232 serial port using libserialport rs232 - RS232 serial port module sdl 2.0 - graphics primitves module, like pixels, lines..., and GUI with buttons, lists, etc. string - some string functions time - get time and date
+Cells - linked neural networks with FANN library ciphersaber - encrypt/decrypt functions crypto - libsodium encrypt/decrypt functions endianess - convert to big endian, or little endian functions fann - FANN neural networks file - file module - read/write files filetools - file functions like copy, create directory, etc. genann - neural networks module gpio - Raspberry Pi GPIO module math - some math functions math-nofp - math module for use without FPU math-vect - math on arrays functions mem - memory allocating for arrays and vectors mem-obj - memory functions to store different variables into one memory array mem-vect - C++ vector memory library mpfr-c++ - MPFR floating point big num library net - TCP/IP sockets module pigpio - Raspberry Pi GPIO module process - start a new shell process rs232-libserialport - RS232 serial port using libserialport rs232 - RS232 serial port module sdl 2.0 - graphics primitves module, like pixels, lines..., and GUI with buttons, lists, etc. string - some string functions time - get time and date

 You can use this modules in your own Bracket programs.